 What is a medical device?

-EU Directive 93/42/EEC on Medical Devices (EU MDD), describes a medical device as any instrument, apparatus, appliance, software, material or other article used alone or combined for humans to:
+The Medical Devices Regulations 2002 (UK MDR) describe a medical device as any instrument, apparatus, appliance, software, material or other article used alone or combined for humans to:

 - Diagnose, prevent, monitor, treat or alleviate disease

 - Diagnose, monitor, treat, alleviate or compensate for an injury or handicap

 - Investigate, replace or modify the anatomy or a physiological process

 How are medical devices regulated in the UK?